Python-PyQt/PyQt6-Docs/descriptions/QtGui/QPainter-c.rst

 * Raster - This backend implements all rendering in pure software and is always used to render into QImages.
 For optimal performance only use the format types :sip:ref:`~PyQt6.QtGui.QImage.Format.Format_ARGB32_Premultiplied`, :sip:ref:`~PyQt6.QtGui.QImage.Format.Format_RGB32` or :sip:ref:`~PyQt6.QtGui.QImage.Format.Format_RGB16`.
 Any other format, including :sip:ref:`~PyQt6.QtGui.QImage.Format.Format_ARGB32`, has significantly worse performance.
 This engine is used by default for `QWidget <https://doc.qt.io/qt-6/widgets-changes-qt6.html#qwidget>`_ and :sip:ref:`~PyQt6.QtGui.QPixmap`.

 * OpenGL 2.0 (ES) - This backend is the primary backend for hardware accelerated graphics.
 It can be run on desktop machines and embedded devices supporting the OpenGL 2.0 or OpenGL/ES 2.0 specification.
 This includes most graphics chips produced in the last couple of years.
-The engine can be enabled by using :sip:ref:`~PyQt6.QtGui.QPainter` onto a QOpenGLWidget.
+The engine can be enabled by using :sip:ref:`~PyQt6.QtGui.QPainter` onto a :sip:ref:`~PyQt6.QtOpenGLWidgets.QOpenGLWidget`.

 These operations are: